spiffe/spiffe.io/content/docs/latest/microservices/envoy.md

 # Configuring Envoy

+The following examples use the Envoy v3 API, which is required by Envoy 1.17 and later (the deprecated v2 API has been removed from Envoy).

 ## SPIRE Agent Cluster

 Envoy must be configured to communicate with the SPIRE Agent by configuring a cluster that points to the Unix domain socket the SPIRE Agent provides.